aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

    - Navigate to AWS Organizations, click `Create Organization`, `Create Organization`
 4. Enable Service Control Policies
    - In Organizations, select `Policies`, `Service control policies`, `Enable service control policies`
-5. In AWS Organizations, Settings, ["Send Verification Request"](https://aws.amazon.com/blogs/security/aws-organizations-now-requires-email-address-verification/) the Organization Management (root) account email address (this is a technical process)
+5. Verify the Organization Management (root) account email address
+   - In AWS Organizations, Settings, ["Send Verification Request"](https://aws.amazon.com/blogs/security/aws-organizations-now-requires-email-address-verification/)
 6. Ensure `alz-baseline=false` is set in the configuration file
 7. Create a new KMS key to encrypt your source configuration bucket (you can use an existing key)